htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 - Github Pages (for mocking up articles)
 - d3.js

-The members of the data science and graphics team are Lena Renshaw, Cece Xiao, Gaby Rizk, Iris Lee, Jane Yang, and Hal Triedman.
+The members of the data science and graphics team are Hal Triedman, Lena Renshaw, Cece Xiao, Gaby Rizk, Iris Lee and Jane Yang.
 This project started as a part of Brown University's CS for Social Change practicum.

-Hal Triedman (github: [htried](https://github.com/htried)), Gaby Rizk, and Jane Yang coded this site, and Hal Triedman led the CS for Social Change team.
+Hal Triedman (github: [htried](https://github.com/htried)), Gaby Rizk and Jane Yang coded this site and Hal Triedman led the CS for Social Change team.